 At magic hour, when the sun shines directly above and white cotton clouds roll by offering shade to the earth below, a girl lights a candle inside the St. Nedelya Cathedral.
 A military officer after being anchored to the ground at the Office of the President Building for several hours can finally crack a smile, waiting to be relieved of his post during the changing of the guards.

-Somewhere in the city, church bells toll in unison with the call from muezzin.
+Somewhere in the city, church bells toll in unison with the call from the muezzin.
 Men huddle inside a mosque to pray, a few spill over on the street.
 Just as the quddāsa was about to start, an elderly woman clad in black stepped out of the nearby Jewish temple.
 Not far away, under the arches of the Chamber of Commerce building, a group of youngsters dance in robotic fashion to the upbeat tune of Korean pop music.

 In a moody Balkan spring, I have taken a trip to Sofia, Bulgaria’s capital – a proud city emerging from the shadows after the fall of the Iron Curtain in 1989.

 Bulgaria isn’t exactly the kind of country for a wayfarer to visit majestic palaces and witness ultra-modern development.
 Yet my recent trip revealed a city of spirited dreams and ambitions, a city setting its sights on a ‘happy-ever-after future’.
 Sofia may not seem to show much at first glance.
 Its beauty is slow to reveal, yet as soon as anyone delves deeper, the city begins to unfolds its personal story.
 It’s that magical place that exists in maps and not in anyone’s imagination.

 I think what lends a city much of its charm even devoid of high rise buildings, high-speed technology and wealth is its daily life and the ironies the people make of it.